nasa/cumulus-api/content/granules.md

 ## Retrieve granule

 Retrieve a single granule.
-If the query includes a value of `true` for `getRecoveryStatus`, the result granule will include `recoveryStatus` when applicable.
+If the query includes a value of `true` for `getRecoveryStatus`, the returned granule will include `recoveryStatus` when applicable.

 ```endpoint
 GET /granules/{granuleId}